rhdhorchestrator/serverless-workflows/deploy/docs/release-1.4/move2kube/README.md

 A `secret` containing the instance credentials must exists as well.

-See https://www.rhdhorchestrator.io/orchestrator-helm-operator/postgresql on how to install a PostgreSQL instance.
-Please follow the section detailing how to install using helm.
-In this document, a `secret` holding the credentials is created.

 ## General pre-requisites

-Knative eventing communication must be enabled by setting the `eventing` spec in the SonataFlowPlatform by following https://github.com/rhdhorchestrator/orchestrator-helm-operator/tree/main/docs/release-1.4/eventing-communication.
+Knative eventing communication must be enabled by setting the `eventing` spec in the SonataFlowPlatform by following https://github.com/rhdhorchestrator/orchestrator-go-operator/tree/main/docs/release-1.4/eventing-communication.

 > [!NOTE]
 > In this guide a Kafka cluster is installed along with the broker but you could also use a in-memory broker.
 However, bear in mind that in-memory brokers are not resilient.